jtgraham38/ContentOracle_AI_Chat/README.md

 ### How does billing work?

 ContentOracle AI bills on a usage-based basis.
 So, the more your users interact with the AI bot, the more you will be billed.
-Billing details can be found by visiting **URL_HERE**.
+Billing details can be found by visiting [app.contentoracleai.com/dashboard?p=subscription](https://app.contentoracleai.com/dashboard?p=subscription).
 A spend limit can be set in your ContentOracle account dashboard

 ### What does the AI Search block do?